To form a nonprofit corporation follow the steps below or have a professional service handle the paperwork for you:

 Head on over to the NH State Library and print a copy of their sample Articles of Agreement.
 This is what you’ll file when you’re ready to officially form your nonprofit entity.
 Also, bookmark this Filing Information, otherwise some data you’ll need prepared includes:

 What we’re referring to here is a physical, often very nice looking “book” or binder where copies of all the most critical pieces of paperwork are kept and managed.
 And yes, that’s along with the many modern ways of tracking and compiling information on your nonprofit.
 They’re somewhat of a corporate formality, but extremely common and highly-advised.

 You can pick one up at pretty much any office supply store or online through Amazon of course, but we’re huge fans of savvy-sleek Corporate Kits which include gorgeous records books, binders, blank certificates and more which you can brand for as little as $99.

 Also called the organizational meeting, the first meeting of the board of directors marks the beginning of your New Hampshire nonprofit.
 In this meeting, you must decide on important matters including:

 Make sure that you prepare the minutes of the meeting; your attending board of directors will need to sign the document.
 If needed, check out a Corporate Minutes Template which you can customize.

 You have a social security number, right?
 An EIN, or Employer Identification Number, is exactly like it except for business entities and nonprofit organizations.
-The state/federal government uses it to track your financial activity, but beyond that you’ll be able to use your EIN to set up a business bank account in Step 10, hire paid-employees if applicable to your initiative, and more.
+The state/federal government uses it to track your financial activity, but beyond that you’ll be able to use your EIN to set up a business bank account, hire paid-employees if applicable to your initiative, and more.

 While there are a number of ways to get yours, it’s quick, easy and free of charge when you do it through the IRS Website.